AlxZakrzewski/discord_yt_bot/README.md

 - `.s` - stop all the songs and clear the queue
 - `.skip` - skip current song

-NOTE - bot has to download the audio first so there is a delay after play command is executed, in the past is was possible to play it directly from Youtube but this was blocked
+NOTE - bot has to download the audio first so there is a delay after play command is executed, in the past is was possible to play it directly from Youtube but now this is blocked

 ## Prerequisites
 1. Install [docker](https://docs.docker.com/engine/install/) on the Linux machine you will run bot